joealfa/reviewer/dotnet.md

 ## Unit Test
 Unit tests are automated tests that verify the correctness of a small piece of code.
 Frameworks include MSTest, NUnit, and xUnit.

+## Middleware
+Middleware are components that are used to handle requests and responses in an ASP.NET Core application pipeline.

+## DTO and POCO
+- **DTO (Data Transfer Object)**: An object that carries data between processes.
+- **POCO (Plain Old CLR Object)**: Simple objects created in .NET without any special attributes or behavior.